xiaoyuze88/js_input_list/README.md

 ```

 <i style="display:block; margin-left:2em;">
-2. You can use my 'ajax' function to send a ajax request and then trigger it, just remember to put them into the
-onTyping event's handler.
+2. You can use the 'ajax' function to send a ajax request and then trigger it, just remember to put them into the onTyping event's handler.
 </i>
 <br/>
 ```javascript